-The CAC will meet and discuss the AB 617 BARCT Implementation Schedule on November 7, 2018 in Buellton.
-The event will also serve as a public workshop.
-The District will invite representatives from the AB 617 industrial sources to share information and directly comment on the proposed schedule.
-Also, individuals who have subscribed to the District's rule update notices will be invited to the joint workshop/CAC meeting.
+The CAC met and discussed the AB 617 BARCT Rule Development Schedule on November 7, 2018 in Buellton.
+The event also served as a public workshop, where the District invited representatives from the AB 617 industrial sources to share information and directly comment on the proposed schedule.
+Also, individuals who subscribed to the District's rule update notices were invited to the joint workshop/CAC meeting.